phasehumans/web-dev/README.md

 - exectuion phase: var values added, fn's FEC is execcuted

 ### Promises
+- promise class gives you a promise, that i will return you something in the future
 - obj that represent eventual result of async opt
 - to avoid callback hell
 - promise- pending, fullfilled, rejected
 - .then() .catch() .finally()
+-

 ### Async/Await